Skip to content

 • PDFAnalyzer — reads structure via page.get_text("dict"), traverses the block/line/span hierarchy.

 • Pydantic modelsReplacementSpec validates input (regex compilation, max 100 replacements).
-ModificationResult, PDFStructure, and FontInspectionResult are the typed outputs.
+ModificationResult, BatchResult, PDFStructure, and FontInspectionResult are the typed outputs.